lastcoolnameleft/how-to-partner-with-microsoft/README.md

 ---
 # FAQ

+- Q: How do I get my Partner ID?
+  - A: Go to the [Identifiers page in Partner Center](https://partner.microsoft.com/en-us/dashboard/account/v3/organization/identity)
 - Q: How do SI Partners get credit for the work they're doing?
   - A: The partner must [link their Parter ID with PAL or DPOR](https://learn.microsoft.com/en-us/partner-center/link-partner-id-for-azure-performance-pal-dpor)
 - Q: Our Partner Center admin is no longer with the company.
 How do we get in?